-Join Gordon Luckett for an in-depth discussion in this video Installing the Vault client, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Installing the Vault client, part of Learning Autodesk Vault.

 - [Voiceover] Autodesk Vault Client…requires an AutoCAD product, or products…based on AutoCAD, such as AutoCAD Map 3D,…AutoCAD Civil 3D, AutoCAD Architecture,…AutoCAD Mechanical, etcetera.…Regardless of version, the DWG format…is the primary file format to push into Vault Basic.…Now, as you can see, we've already got…AutoCAD 2016 installed on the desktop.…So, we can go ahead and download and install Vault Client.…Let's log into manage.autodesk.com,…click on the Product Enhancements.…